The Problem with Traditional Pedalboards

 One cable per pedal carries audio, power, MIDI, and fault detection signals.
 Eliminates cable spaghetti.

-MIP-S app interface MIP-S foot controller
+MIP-S app and foot controller

 Full MIDI Control